 -

-If the value of this parameter is true, user may select/deselect a pedestrian by clicking on it.
+If selected (true), user may select/deselect a pedestrian by clicking on it.

 - [Visible only if Enable social distancing is disabled]